andrewzlchen/gshell/README.md

 Contributions are also welcome!

+## Architecture

+This shell is built using 3 goroutines, or threads:

+1. A worker thread that receives results represented in string form only handles outputting these results to STDOUT
+2. A worker thread that takes user input and depending on the user input, will try to generate the correct answer to the user's request and sends it along to thread #1
+2. The main thread that handles STDIN (User input), and passes the user input to thread #2

 ## Feature Checklist

+- [ ] Colorized output
+- [ ] Tab completion

+## Command Checklist

 - [x] ls: List files in current directory
 - [x] ls \<path\>: List files at directory